shayanameenw/next-template/README.md

 # Next.js + Shadcn UI + Auth.js Template

-This is a repository for Next.js Template with Tailwindcss, Shadcn UI and Auth.js v5.
+This is a repository for Next.js Template with Shadcn UI and Auth.js v5.

 Key Features: